 Student evaluations: Results from one quarterly student evaluation each year will be given to the unit administrator.

-Administrative evaluation: Once every three years there will be an administrative evaluation of each faculty member's professional obligations as defined by Article 6.8.
+Administrative evaluation: Every three (3) years, each faculty member will have a comprehensive administrative evaluation of the faculty member’s professional obligations as defined by Article 6.8, a review of student evaluations, a written self-evaluation, and classroom observation by the unit administrator or faculty member’s supervisor.
 The Vice President for Instruction or his/her designee will review concerns from either the faculty member or the unit administrator about the outcome of the evaluation process.

 Performance Review: The unit administrator may conduct performance review at any time.
 In such instance, the faculty member shall be required to meet with a committee comprising two tenured faculty members and the administrator.
 They shall notify the AFT Seattle and the appropriate vice president that performance review is being initiated.
 The performance review committee will review and evaluate the faculty member's performance, using a variety of means for assessment, which may include student evaluation and classroom observation.
 As required, the committee will recommend methods for improvement and for monitoring the process and correction of the faculty member's performance.
 The committee will provide the vice president with quarterly reports on the progress of the review and will submit a final report not later than one year from the start of the review process.
 This report will indicate either satisfactory completion of the process, a need for extension, or a finding of no resolution.